Best Google Analytics Plugins for WordPress

 Most of the following Google Analytics plugins will help you achieve those goals.
 (I did throw in a couple other more specialized plugins for good measure.)
 Your goal now should be to sift through this list and find one with the price point, ease of use, and intended purpose that jives best with what you need.

 This is WPMU DEV’s contribution to the world of Google Analytics plugins and it’s awesome.
-It simplifies the process of getting the Google Analytics tracking code onto your site and then it enables users to add as little or as much data about their site (or network of sites) to the WordPress dashboard.
+It simplifies the process of getting the Google Analytics tracking code onto your site and then it enables users to add as little or as much data about their site (or network of sites) to the WordPress dashboard with granular tracking capabilities.

 This is the quintessential Google Analytics plugin.
 It adds the tracking code to your site and then it pulls all the key statistics (and a little bit more) into your dashboard.
 All Google Analytics data fits within a single widget on your dashboard; it’s simply up to you to configure the type of statistic, timeframe, and any special dimensions that you want displayed within it.
 This plugin also works with multisite.